Fast physics-based launcher optimization for electron cyclotron current drive: Conclusion

 In this work we present a physics-based method for performing initial `zeroth-order' optimization of ECCD launchers for use in tokamak design studies.
 By `zeroth-order' we refer to the first stage in the design process in which only rough estimates of launcher parameters and the ECCD efficiency profiles are needed; as the designs get more refined, these estimates can be used to initialize more thorough optimizations that begin to account for engineering constraints such as launcher port locations, available frequencies, etc. Traditionally, this `zeroth-order' ECCD launcher optimization is performed via coarsely sampling the possible space of launcher positions, frequencies, and launch angles; more refined parameter scans are then performed locally around the maxima returned by the coarse scans if desired.
 This method requires many simulations to adequately cover the plasma volume, possibly on the order of millions or more, whereas our approach presented here requires only about one hundred simulations to achieve comparable performance.
 This is demonstrated on two example plasma profiles with reactor-relevant parameters.
 Both methods show that normalized ECCD efficiency $\zeta \approx 0.3$ can be achieved across the plasma radius, with comparable scatter arising from the fact that both methods are intended only as initial `zeroth-order' estimates of the optimal parameters.

 The framework we present here improves upon the original underlying HARE model~\cite{EPoli18b} by (1) upgrading the HARE model to 1-D instead of 0-D to allow one to specify the deposition location of interest; (2) not requiring one to have a standalone Lin--Liu ECCD module but instead using commercial ray-tracing codes, which are more practically obtainable; and (3) outputing the launcher parameters needed for optimal ECCD.
 Additionally, the new physics-based method is capable of driving very localized EC current; as such, it may be useful more generally as a controller framework for rampup design and neoclassical tearing mode control by providing a reliable mapping between deposition location, local plasma parameters, and external launch conditions.
+Modifications to our methodology, such as changing the free parameters within the HARE model or considering different damping geometries than the high-field-side midplane damping that we consider here, might be used in more sophisticated ECCD optimizations that are not solely focused on efficiency but also account for additional parameters such as ECCD profile width.

 To conclude, it is worthwhile to place the ten-thousandfold speedup we achieve here in practical terms.
 With the standard settings employed here, each GENRAY simulation takes about $10$~seconds; using our approach versus the traditional approach amounts to obtaining optimal launcher estimates in a matter of minutes ($\sim 17$~minutes for 100 simulations) versus a few ($\sim 3.8$) months of CPU time.
 (Note that these estimates are all for a single ray, i.e., time per ray; using multiple rays will subsequently introduce an overall multiplicative factor.)
-Said another way, a ten-thousandfold speedup means that more comprehensive physics models, such as adjoint method for ECCD~\cite{Antonsen82,Fisch87} with fully relativistic propagation and absorption~\cite{Ram05,NelsonMelby07} and Westerhof--Tokman procedure~\cite{Westerhof97,Tokman00}, can be incorporated into the initial optimization for the same amount of CPU time.
-Including this physics within the traditional optimization framework would take an impossibly long time ($\sim$ many hundreds of years).
+Said another way, a ten-thousandfold speedup means that more comprehensive physics models, such as adjoint method for ECCD~\cite{Antonsen82,Fisch87} with fully relativistic propagation and absorption~\cite{Ram05,NelsonMelby07} and Westerhof--Tokman procedure~\cite{Westerhof97,Tokman00}, can be incorporated into the initial optimization for the same amount of CPU time, especially if recently developed fast algorithms~\cite{Biswas25} are also used.